vipulnaik/diet-exercise-health/events/2024/2024-11-25-anal-swelling.md

 The pain subsided quite a bit after bowel movement.

+### 2024-11-27 first meal

+This time, I completely skipped sauerkraut and had only 30% or so of my usual walnut intake.

 ### 2024-11-27 after my meal

 At around 3:20 PM, 20 minutes after finishing my meal, in light of